Baby Christening Aboard USS John Paul Jones

 By Mass Communication Specialist Seaman Jose R. Rolon, Fleet Public Affairs Center, Pacific

 SAN DIEGO (NNS) -- The guided-missile destroyer USS John Paul Jones (DDG 53) hosted a baby christening in the ship's forecastle here Sept.
 2.

-Michael Williams Melnyk, named after his father, Chief Operations Specialist (SW) Michael Melnyk, was baptised in a private ceremony with just a few family members and friends present.
+Michael Williams Melnyk, named after his father, Chief Operations Specialist (SW) Michael Melnyk, was baptized in a private ceremony with just a few family members and friends present.

 “It’s very important to me to have the Navy be part of my son’s life,” said Melnyk.
 “It has been such a part of my life, and I want to share this experience with the Navy and my family at the same time."

-According to the Naval Historical Center, inscribing the names of children baptised aboard naval vessels creates an invisible tie between the country and its citizens.
+According to the Naval Historical Center, inscribing the names of children baptized aboard naval vessels creates an invisible tie between the country and its citizens.

 “It’s a very special honor and unique experience for me, and I’m very excited to have the baptism of my first baby on a ship,” said Holly Melnyk, mother of the baby.

 Ran Sparling and Adriemme Meisel filled in as 'stand-in' godparents for the ceremony.

 “Having a baptism on the ship gives us the opportunity to have a tour and to know more about the Navy,” said Sparling.
 “It’s important, because it extends the sense of family in a special and unusual way.
 It gives a sense of family in the Navy.”